Long Boret

 Long Boret (ឡុង បូរ៉េត, [loŋ boureːt]; 3 January 1933 – 17 April 1975) was a Cambodian politician who served as the last prime minister of the Khmer Republic from 26 December 1973, to 17 April 1975.
 Highly regarded for his honesty, he tried unsuccessfully to negotiate a peace settlement with the Khmer Rouge during the Cambodian Civil War.
-He was later arrested by the Khmer Rouge and executed.
+He was later arrested by the Khmer Rouge and executed on the orders of Angkar.
 He is one of two prime ministers to die in office, the other being Chan Sy.
 He is also the longest serving prime minister under the presidency of Lon Nol for the Khmer Republic.

 Early life

 Long was born in Chbar Ampéou near Phnom Penh in Kandal Province, Cambodia, the son of Ly Long Meas and Neang Ieng Buth.
 He attended the prestigious Lycée Sisowath in Phnom Penh from 1946 to 1952, studied in France from 1953 to 1955, then returned to Cambodia to work in the Royal Treasury.

 Long had two wives.
-His divorced his first wife and he married his second wife one year later.
-Him and his second wife were executed by the Khmer Rouge immediately after the fall of Phnom Penh.
+He divorced his first wife and he married his second wife one year later.
+He and his second wife were executed by the Khmer Rouge immediately after the Fall of Phnom Penh.

 Personal life

-Long Boret was the author of a Khmer film សមុទ្រទឹកភ្នែក (sea of tears).
+Long Boret was the author of a Khmer film called "Sea of Tears" (សមុទ្រទឹកភ្នែក).

-Long’s children are still alive today, some are in Cambodia and some in United States.

-Long Boret and his first wife eldest child is serving as a judge in Cambodia.
+Long's children are still alive today, some are in Cambodia and some in the United States.
+His second wife's eldest child is serving as a judge in Cambodia.